danqing-li/danqing-li/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 # [Danqing-Tequila](https://www.linkedin.com/in/danqing-li-i/)'s Product list!

+All things happening on Nvidia are supposed to happen, with library, nvlink, bandwidth, all those engineering tools.
+If it said theoratical it should meet that TFLOPs, then it should meet, just fix the bug, just like Engineering an app.
+Then the next question is, what we want to solve, to solve the question, what theory is alreay waiting for us.

+We discover the world, find the world rules, we never invent, just collapse down the theory into Nvidia GPUs.

+Find the theory that is already in Physical Life.

+# Some other toys

 I design, plan, implement and deploy webapps and Chrome extensions independently.
 Here are my products!